 Subscription to a streaming service

-Offering subscriptions to various streaming services can be a great way to give back to fans, especially when you can give access to the platform where readers can find a TV or film version of an author’s book.
+Offering subscriptions to a streaming service can be a great way to give back to fans, especially when you can give access to the platform where readers can find a TV or film version of an author’s book.
 In honor of the Netflix adaptation of Leigh Bardugo’s Grishaverse books, Macmillan announced a sweepstakes to win the full book series along with a yearlong Netflix membership.

 Book-themed mug

 Readers love books, and they love sipping a warm beverage of choice while reading them!
-So book-themed mugs can make great prizes.
-Cheryl Bradshaw gave one away on her Facebook page, and this competition got hundreds of entries.
+So book or author-branded mugs can make great prizes.
+Doug Kari gave one away with a copy of his book in partnership with Books That Make You, a reading community.

 A phone call with the author

 A phone call with the author is a unique and exciting prize for any reader to receive!
 You don’t need to commit to a set amount of time, so the call can be as long or short as you’d like.
-Sylvia Day offered a phone call as the prize in an Instagram contest where readers needed to submit one sentence describing why love conquers all.
+Capstone teamed up with Mackin to offer young readers the chance for a virtual meeting with author Saadia Faruqi.
+Winners also received four books and bookmarks to celebrate the hundredth day of school!

 Autographed bookmarks or bookplates

 Signed bookmarks or bookplates are great, personalized giveaway prizes for marketing campaigns on a budget.
-Darren Simpson gave away signed bookmarks for his new book on Twitter.
+Jane Washington gave away a copy of her book with a signed bookplate to members of her Facebook group.

 Audiobooks